fuzziqersoftware/resource_dasm/README.md

 ## Building

 - Install Netpbm (http://netpbm.sourceforge.net/).
-This is only needed for converting PICT resources; if you don't care about PICTs, you can skip this step.
+This is only needed for converting PICT resources that resource_dasm can't decode by itself - if you don't care about PICTs, you can skip this step.
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 - Run `make`.